Piket95/hoyo-codes-api/README.md

  2. Then we parse the HTML using `beautifulsoup` + `lxml` (for faster parsing), then extract the codes from the website by inspecting the HTML elements
  3. Next we verify the status of the each code with `genshin.py`, we would request to HoYoLAB to redeem a specific code, and save the code with different `CodeStatus` (OK or NOT_OK) based on the redemption result.
 If the code already exists in the database, we would skip the verification process

-### check.py

-1. We get all the codes in the database with `CodeStatus.OK` and verify their status with the same technique used in `update.py`
-2. Update the code with the new status

 ### API

 The API grabs the codes from the database with `CodeStatus.OK` and game with the game requested

-### Scheduled Task

-The API runs on my machine, and I schedule 2 tasks:

-- `update.py` to run once every 1 hours
-- `check.py` to run once everyday

-## Notes

-Honkai Impact 3rd and Tears of Themis code status cannot be verified.
-For Hi3, codes can't be redeemed on the website, and for ToT, I don't have a game account for it.
-The status of codes for these two games will always be `CodeStatus.OK`.
-For CN region, they can only redeem codes in-game, so this service is not possible for them.